 If you’ve been following me for a while, you’ll know that I’m an unofficial minimalist.
-When it comes to any “baby essentials”, I immediately question and scrutinize how essential it really is and whether I can get a second-hand version.
+When it comes to any “baby registry essentials”, I immediately question and scrutinize how essential it really is and whether I can get a second-hand version.
 (My baby didn’t have a crib until she was over a year old.)
 That said, babies do need things, and not everything can (or should) be found at the local thrift store.

 People in your circle want to give you gifts that you’ll actually use, love, and appreciate.
 The best way to help them decide what to get is to create a baby registry.
 Select items in different price ranges.
 Different people will want to contribute with different amounts.
 Some will want to get a bunch of little things, and some may want to pitch-in for a big-ticket item.
 So go ahead and ask for what you really want.